openchain/docs/docs/source/general/docker-deployment.rst

 Openchain Server is cross platform and can be deployed as a `DNX application <https://dotnet.readthedocs.org/en/latest/dnx/overview.html>`_ on Windows, OS X and Linux.
 However, to simplify dependency management and homogenize deployment of Openchain, we are shipping it as a Docker image.

-This document explain the few steps necessary to have the Openchain server running.
+This document explains the few steps necessary to have the Openchain server running.
+Refer to the `next section <https://docs.openchain.org/en/latest/general/running-openchain.html>`_ to deploy Openchain directly.

 Install Docker
 --------------